maedhroz/cassandra/doc/source/configuration/cass_yaml_file.rst

 archiving commitlog segments (see commitlog_archiving.properties), then you probably want a finer granularity of archiving; 8 or 16 MB is reasonable.
-Max mutation size is also configurable via max_mutation_size_in_kb setting in cassandra.yaml.
-The default is half the size commitlog_segment_size_in_mb * 1024.
+Max mutation size is also configurable via max_mutation_size setting in cassandra.yaml.
+The default is half the size commitlog_segment_size.
-This should be positive and less than 2048.
+This should be positive and less than 2048MB.

-NOTE: If max_mutation_size_in_kb is set explicitly then commitlog_segment_size_in_mb must be set to at least twice the size of max_mutation_size_in_kb / 1024
+NOTE: If max_mutation_size is set explicitly then commitlog_segment_size_in_mb must be set to at least twice the size of max_mutation_size in MB.

 *Default Value:* 32